ibm-cloud-docs/EventStreams/messagehub122.md

 ## Connecting a client to the REST API

+To connect a client to the REST API, complete the following steps:

 * The URI for the REST API is provided in the ```kafka_admin_url```

 * Set the HTTP ```Content-Type``` header to ```application/json```